-\ Includes 0.4% shares granted but not acquired under the various Employee Share Ownership Plans.
+^{} Includes 0.4% shares granted but not acquired under the various Employee Share Ownership Plans.
 The Bank has approval from the Central Bank of Bahrain ("CBB") to hold up to 40% of its shares for various Employee Share Ownership Plans.
 On the balance sheet these shares are accounted for as the equivalent of treasury shares.

-The Bank is controlled by Ownership Holdings Limited ("OHL"), through OHL's shareholding directly, and its shareholding indirectly through C.P.
-Holdings Limited ("CPHL"), and its largest shareholder SIPCO Limited ("SIPCO") through its direct ownership, of the issued ordinary shares of the Bank.
-SIPCO, a subsidiary of SHL, is the entity through which employees own beneficial interests in the Bank's ordinary shares.
-As a result of the Bank's ownership structure, the directors of SIPCO, comprised of certain of the Bank's directors and senior executive officers who are also the directors of OHL's sole director, which is a Cayman Islands corporation, have the ability to control the voting of 50.4% of the Bank's ordinary shares.
+As noted above, the Company is an indirect wholly-owned subsidiary of Investcorp Bank, which is controlled by Ownership Holdings Limited ("OHL"), through OHL's shareholding directly, and its shareholding indirectly through C.P.
+Holdings Limited ("CPHL"), and its largest shareholder SIPCO Limited ("SIPCO") through its direct ownership, of the issued ordinary shares of the Investcorp Bank.
+SIPCO, a subsidiary of SHL, is the entity through which Investcorp employees own beneficial interests in the ordinary shares of Investcorp Bank.
+As a result of the Investcorp Bank's ownership structure, the directors of SIPCO, comprised of certain of the Investcorp Bank's directors and senior executive officers who are also the directors of OHL's sole director, which is a Cayman Islands corporation, have the ability to control the voting of 50.4% of the Investcorp Bank's ordinary shares.